 I sometimes wonder what patients are told by their physicians….. or perhaps by their insurance companies (more on the latter below).
 That said, I did see some anecdotal evidence about one person who was diagnosed with Carcinoid Syndrome despite the lack of any evidence of tumours or their markers.
-This might just be a case of providing a clinical diagnosis in order to justify somatostatin analogue treatment but it does seem unusual given that scientifically speaking, Carcinoid Syndrome can only be caused by a Carcinoid Tumour?
-Perhaps this is more widespread?
+This might just be a case of providing a clinical diagnosis in order to justify somatostatin analogue treatment but it does seem unusual given that scientifically speaking, Carcinoid Syndrome can only be caused by a Carcinoid Tumour (just Carcinoid types, not all NETs).

 I have a little bit of experience with this confusion and it still annoys me today.
 Shortly after my diagnosis, I had to fill out an online form for my health insurance.
 The drop down menu did not have an entry for Neuroendocrine ‘anything’ but I spotted Carcinoid only to find it was actually Carcinoid Syndrome.
 By this stage I had passed the first level of NET knowledge and was therefore suspicious of the insurance company list.
 I called them and they said it was a recognised condition and I should not worry.
-Whilst that might have been correct, I did tell them it was not a cancer per se but an accompanying syndrome; and was concerned about my eligibility for cancer cover.
+Whilst that statement might be correct, I did tell them it was not a cancer per se but an accompanying syndrome caused by the cancer.
+I added that I was concerned about my eligibility for cancer cover treatment and didn’t want to put an incorrect statement on the online form.
 However, they persisted and assured me it would be fine on that selection.
 On the basis it was really the only option I could select, I selected and submitted.
 I did get my cover sorted.
-However, it is now clear to me that their database was totally out of date.
+However, it’s now clear to me that their database was totally out of date.
 A similar thing happened when I was prescribed Octreotide and then Lanreotide, the only ‘treatment type’ they could find on their database was ‘chemotherapy‘ – again their system was out of date.
 I’m told by someone in the know, that individual insurance companies are not responsible for this list, they all get it from a central place – I’d love to pay that central place a visit!